pingbird/flutter-recipes/docs/architecture/countdown.md

 As you can see, the stopwatch continues running when paused.

-With debug prints, I confirmed that tick was not called while the settings menu was open.
+With debug prints you can confirm that the timer pauses while the settings menu is open.

 ## Live demo